kdoore/CS2335-Gitbook/project_3_-_source_code.md

 There's a new player inventory manager script that's used to control adding items to the player's inventory within the store scene.

+If you want to display multiple items such as text, background image, etc to be associated with an inventory item, then put the slot into a panel and within that panel or gameObject you can have multiple UI elements visible.
+Any gameObject can only have 1 visible element at a time, so if it's a spriteRenderer component that's displaying your inventoryItem in some type of slot gameObject, you'll want to put that slot within a larger container to allow display of additional UI elements.